cottrell/fractional-differentiation-time-series/README.md

 # Fractional Differentiation on Time Series

-As described in Advances of Machine Learning by Marcos Prado
+Corrected and sanitized version of code from Advances of Machine Learning by Marcos Prado.

 ## SP500 returns